-LONDON: Industrial metals prices eased on Thursday after minutes from the U.S. Federal Reserve’s December meeting indicated that interest rates might rise quicker than expected, dampening risk appetite.
+LONDON: Industrial metals prices eased on Thursday after minutes from the US Federal Reserve's December meeting indicated that interest rates might rise quicker than expected, smothering risk appetite.

 "If central banks are tightening it doesn't bode well for commodities, as liquidity is the lifeblood of riskier assets," said independent analyst Robin Bhar.

 Despite being pressured by macroeconomic influences, metals such as copper were underpinned by low inventories and the prospect of higher demand from the green revolution, he added.

 Benchmark copper on the London Metal Exchange (LME) was down 1.5% at $9,553 a tonne by 1140 GMT.